carpentries-lab/good-enough-practices/episodes/01-introduction.md

 - You don’t have to reinvent practices and tools.
 - You can learn to be "good enough" in scientific computing.
 - This is an ongoing process through your career.

+### Principles: planning, modular organisation, names, documentation

+This lesson has episodes covering data management, software, project organisation, collaboration, keeping track of changes, and manuscripts.

+Good Enough Practices rely on a shared set of principles that span these areas:

+- Planning: plan out how to work, and any plan that you can stick to is better than no plan.
+- Modular organisation: organise your data, code, project and project into coherent modules.
+- Names: give good names to your files, folders, and functions, that make them easy to find and to understand.
+- Documentation: explicitly write down everything you and your collaborators need to know in the future.

 {% include links.md %}